sap-tutorials/Tutorials/tutorials/abap-environment-gcts/abap-environment-gcts.md

 ---
 auto_validation: true
-title: Transport a Software Component Between Two ABAP Instances.
+title: Transport a Software Component Between Two ABAP Instances
 description: Create and import a new software component into an SAP Cloud Platform ABAP Environment instance, add ABAP sources and export it to a new SAP Cloud Platform ABAP Environment instance.
 primary_tag: products>sap-cloud-platform--abap-environment
 tags: [  tutorial>beginner, topic>abap-development, products>sap-cloud-platform ]